rolling-scopes-school/tasks/stage1/tasks/simon-says/README.md

 - [ ] The game includes 5 rounds, and the rounds counter accurately displays the current round number and updates it after each successful round completion: `+5`
 - [ ] The initial game screen is implemented correctly (presents the "Start" button, the possibility to choose the level of difficulty and a virtual keyboard) and the virtual keyboard updates accordingly when the difficulty is changed: `+10`
 - [ ] Clicking the “Start” button initiates the first round with a sequence of 2 symbols and disables the ability to change the difficulty after starting the game: `+5`
-- [ ] When the first rounds starts, there is an indicator of the current level of difficulty and a rounds counter, as well as the "Repeat the sequence" and "New game" buttons.
+- [ ] When the first rounds starts, there is an indicator of the current level of difficulty and a rounds counter, an input that reflects the sequence typed by the user, as well as the "Repeat the sequence" and "New game" buttons.
 The "Start" button disappears: `+5`
-- [ ] The new sequence is always accurately simulated by clearly highlighting corresponding keys on the virtual keyboard: `+10`
+- [ ] Each symbol in the sequence is accurately simulated by highlighting its corresponding key on the virtual keyboard for at least 0.3 seconds: `+5`
 - [ ] The “Repeat the sequence” button is always enabled at the beginning of each new round, can be clicked only once per round and becomes disabled after a single use: `+5`
-- [ ] The “Repeat the sequence” button reproduces the current sequence when clicked, the feedback message, if any, is removed, and the user can start typing the sequence again from its beginning: `+10`
+- [ ] The “Repeat the sequence” button reproduces the current sequence when clicked, the feedback message, if any, is removed, and the input with previously inserted sequence (if it's not empty) is cleared so that the user can start typing the sequence again from the beginning: `+10`
 - [ ] While the sequence is being displayed through the typing simulation, no user input (clicking or pressing keys) is possible, and all buttons are disabled.
 After the typing simulation completes, all buttons are re-enabled and user input is permitted.
 However, if the user has previously clicked the “Repeat the sequence” button during the current round, that button stays disabled: `+5`
 - [ ] The user can play the game by using the virtual keyboard, and the corresponding keys are highlighted upon clicking: `+20`
 - [ ] The user can play the game by using the physical keyboard, and the corresponding virtual keys are briefly highlighted upon pressing: `+20`
+- [ ] Each symbol entered by the user is immediately displayed in a dedicated, non-editable input field.
+The input reflects all the symbols inserted by the user, in the order they were entered: `+5`
 - [ ] Only one incorrect attempt per round is allowed, and after a second incorrect attempt, the “Repeat the sequence” button becomes disabled (if it's not already): `+5`
 - [ ] The "New game" button is always accessible (except during the typing simulation), allowing the user to restart the game from the initial game screen at any moment: `+5`
 - [ ] A correct answer is automatically recognized after the user presses **the last key in the sequence**, while an incorrect one is immediately detected upon the **first wrong key press** in the sequence: `+10`